Esri/storymap-tour/README.md

 ## Developer guide

-This developer guide is intended to developer that wants to modify behavior or add new functionalities to the Map Tour application.
-If you only need to customize look and feel of the Map Tour, you should be able to do so using the User download.
+This developer guide is intended for developers that want to modify the behavior or add new functionalities to the Map Tour application.
+If you only need to customize the look and feel of the Map Tour, you should be able to do so using the User download.
-It requires basic knowledge of HTML, Javascript and CSS languages.
+Making these types of modifications requires basic knowledge of the HTML, Javascript and CSS languages.

 ### Developer extension events

-The template fire some events to allow customization with lose integration.
-This mean that you may not need to understand the internal of the application to extend it.
+The template fires some events that allow customization with loose integration.
+This means that you may not need to understand the internal workings of the application to extend it.

-Three events are available (application ready, before/after picture change):
+Three events are available (application ready, before picture change, and after picture change):

 		require(["dojo/topic"], function(topic) {
 			// The application is ready